jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

+!!! note "A note on commands"

+    This example uses the "short" version of the commands.
+Using the "standard" commands (that are referenced in some other parts of the documentation) is equally valid.
+More info [here](../getting_started/using_the_tool.md#short-names)

 ## Preparing Priming Materials

 The following example is my personal use case for producing priming materials prior to immersing in them.
 My target language is Italian (`it`) and my native language is English(`en`).
 I have downloaded a json dictionary, word audio and an exclude list as described in [Getting dictionary, word audio and exclude lists](../getting_started/getting_resources.md).